 We generally use the following types of cookies and similar technologies on our Sites:

 Our Sites typically use certain cookies, web beacons and tracking technologies that enable various operations on the webpage.
 For example, our browser-based Sites request the installation of essential cookies to maintain an active session, or keep you logged-in to your account.
 Our browser-based Sites may similarly request the installation of a cookie for various functions, for example, if you would like your browser to remember your username or password, or stay logged-in after a session has ended.
 Please note, if your browser does not accept cookies or if you do not provide your consent for these cookies, these features may not work properly or your experience may suffer.

 These cookies or technologies may be provided or controlled by us or our trusted third-party service providers.
 For example, we currently work with certain analytics providers (such as Google) to analyze the usage of our Sites.
 This information may be analyzed in the aggregate by our third-party service providers, or linked by us to other information we hold about you.

 You can control cookies, web beacons and tracking technologies or withdraw your consent to information collection in several ways.
 First, many browsers allow you to change the settings such that the browser will either allow or block the installation of cookies.
 You may delete all cookies stored by your browser using your browser's privacy menu.

-Please note, most modern browsers include a “do not track” feature that may help protect your privacy, however our Sites do not currently respond to do-not-track requests (although third party policies may vary).
+Please note, most modern browsers include a "do not track" feature that may help protect your privacy.
+For our Sites this is managed by the Cookie consent system we use.